THCLab/schema-cake/README.md

 * How schema could be tied to specific DID?

   DID - identity could point out that he is using those specific schema for different purpose.
 So if someone want to communicate with him for example ask for data for issuing him an invoice he could always get the right schema.
 It could be done via DDOC itself or services within DDOC.

+* Fingerprint of the data

+Generate fingerprint of the data to be able to track who is using the data and if the consent is present.

+Maybe in a form of merkel tree where we combine the attributes and as soon as we will notice a pattern within the system we can set an alert.